sjjsy/neronet/doc/start_guide.rst

     Email:

     ================Clusters================
-    Clusters:
-    No clusters defined
+    kosh (kosh.aalto.fi, unmanaged)

     ================Experiments=============
     Defined:
     - theanotest

-And with ``nerocli --status experiment_id`` you can get more specific information about the experiment:
+To view more specific information on an experiment I use `nerocli --status <exp_id>`:

 ::